-- Australian introduction volumes at up to 1 tonne per year based on upper estimates provided by industry sources - Industrial uses listed in the 'Summary of use' section - Expected emission to sewage treatment plants (STPs) following consumer and commercial use.
+- Industrial uses listed in the 'Summary of introduction, use and end use' section. - Expected emission to sewage treatment plants (STPs) following consumer and commercial use.

 In this evaluation the chemical will be referred to by its commercial name Karanal.

 Summary of evaluation